JoelCCodes/hosted-mcp-servers/README.md

 1. Navigate to Settings > Profile
 2. Locate the "Connectors" section
 3. Click "Add Connector"
-4. Add your connector's remote MCP server URL
+4. Add your connector's Hosted MCP server URL
 5. Finish configuring your connector by clicking "Save"